0Ekho/x88-moe/setup.md

 change options as needed, domain and path locations are almost certain to need changes, and preferably enable https

+"api/moe/templates/index.html" should be edited however for your index page

 configure nginx
 ```
 # cp sys/nginx_x88-moe /etc/nginx/sites-available/x88-moe
 ```
-and edit the 3 root paths, domains, and (optionally) setup TLS appropriately you may also need to configure your socket appropriately
+and edit the 3 root paths, 4 domains, and (optionally) setup TLS appropriately you may also need to configure your socket appropriately

 you may have to create the log file and give correct permissions